EAlmadi/Phase3_project/README.md

 *__The Problem__:*
 ##### SyriaTel is losing a significant amount of revenue because many customers are canceling their services.
 At present, the company does not have a reliable system to predict which customers are most likely to leave.
 Without such a system, it is difficult to intervene in time to retain customers, which ultimately leads to reduced profits and loss of market share.
 *__Objectives__:*
+##### The main business objective is to reduce customer churn by predicting which customers are at risk of leaving.
+Achieving this will allow SyriaTel to take timely action and improve customer retention
 *__Success Criteria__:*

 ## Data Understanding